wangzitao21/plot_modflow_structure/README.md

-This is a simple Python script for plotting groundwater model 2d structure from MODFLOW.
+This is a simple Python script for plotting 2D structures of groundwater models from MODFLOW.